Amir Taheri: Career

+In 2003, he was cited as a "noted terrorism expert" by the United Nations Security Council's monitoring group on al-Qaida and the Taliban, led by Michael Chandler.
+In 2006, he wrote in the Sunday Times that "today the visible Islam, the loudest Islam, is a political movement masquerading as a religion".
+He became the European chairman of the far-right American think tank Gatestone Institute in 2008.

+In January 2013, ahead of the 2013 Iranian presidential election, he gave a talk on Political Opposition in Iran: Challenges and Opportunities in the House of Commons of the United Kingdom that was followed by a similar intervention from Reza Pahlavi on the following day.
+In 2023, he was reported to be a close ally of Reza Pahlavi whose accession to the Alliance for Freedom and Democracy in Iran had allegedly been blocked by the resigning Hamed Esmaeilion.

 Taheri has published several books, some of which have been translated into 20 languages.
 In 1988 Publishers Weekly in New York chose his study of Islamist terrorism, Holy Terror: Inside the World of Islamic Terrorism, as one of the best books of the year.
 His most recent book, Persian Night: Iran under the Khomeinist Revolution (2009), discusses the Islamic Republic's history, current political landscape, and geopolitical ambitions.

 Controversies and fabrications

 Taheri has been the subject of many controversies involving allegations of producing fabrications in his writings, the most notable of which was the 2006 Iranian sumptuary law controversy.

 Nest of Spies

 Shaul Bakhash, a historian in Mideast history at George Mason University, wrote in a review of Taheri's 1989 book Nest of Spies in The New Republic that Taheri concocts conspiracies in his writings, and noted that he "repeatedly refers us to books where the information he cites simply does not exist.
 Often the documents cannot be found in the volumes he attributes them....
 [He] repeatedly reads things into the documents that are not there."
 Bakhash stated that Taheri's 1989 Nest of Spies is "the sort of book that gives contemporary history a bad name".